|

 Course Description:

-This course is an introduction to computational methods in empirical
+This course is an introduction to computational methods in linguistic

-linguistic analysis and natural language processing.
-Topics include
+analysis and natural language processing.
+Topics include the use of

-the use of text corpora and other sources of linguistic data;
+text corpora and other sources of linguistic data; language modeling;

-on such topics as Formal Language Theory, N-gram modeling,
+Models.
+Theoretical material on such topics as Formal Language Theory,

-Ever since advent of Large Language Models just a few years ago,
+Ever since the advent of Large Language Models just a few years ago,

-Natural Language Processing has been fast-moving, volatile, and highly
+Natural Language Processing has been a fast-moving and highly popular

-popular.
-At the same time, hands-in coding exercises and toy models
+topic.
+At the same time, hands-on coding exercises and toy models are

-are becoming harder to pull off due to rapidly increasing theoretical
+becoming harder to pull off due to the increasing theoretical

 complexity and computational demands.
 Despite these challenges, this